 Understanding the fundamental strategic elements is one of the keys to improving your level and converting into a strong player.
-The strategy is one of the aspects that make the difference between a club player and a master.
-While lower rated players can have the good opening knowledge and decent calculation skills, it is usually in the strategic battle that they tend to make mistakes and allow the opponent to get the upper hand.
+Strategy is one of the aspects that make the difference between a club player and a master.
+While lower-rated players can have good opening knowledge and decent calculation skills, it is usually in the strategic battle that they tend to make mistakes and allow the opponent to get the upper hand.

 The concept of bad bishop is well known among experienced chess players and it refers to a bishop whose activity is limited, making it a liability of its possessor’s position.
 In the bishop’s case, what makes it “good” or “bad” is the pawn structure.
 Most of the times, a bad bishop is hindered by its own pawns, which are placed on the same color as its own and keep it from getting active.

 However, if the said bishop is placed outside the pawn chain, everything changes and it can become a dangerous piece.
 Another situation when a bishop can become bad is when it “crashes” against the opponent’s pawn chain and has no good diagonals to occupy.
 To give you a better idea of what we mean by this, just imagine a fianchettoed bishop on g7 against white’s b2-c3-d4-e5 pawn chain (see example 3 below).

 To make it easier to understand this concept, we have selected three games where we will focus more on the strategic battle that is going on than on concrete lines.
 Once you understand the basic strategic concepts, you will be able to select the right moves based on general ground and instinct and less on calculation.

 We will start with a very instructive game played by the ex-World Champion Anatoly Karpov.
 He is well-known for his great positional sense and the ability to squeeze their opponents like a boa constrictor once he has a small advantage.

 This is exactly what happened in the following game, against Joel Lautier: